-- Less need (or complete cessation) of using Rx antianxiety medication and thus less side effects
+Less need (or complete cessation) of using Rx antianxiety medications that can have unwanted side effects.

-What are the side effects of using CBD for anxiety?
+what are the side effects of using cbd oil for anxiety?

 How does CBD work for anxiety?

-CBD’s effect on anxiety may also be due to its impact on a poorly functioning endocannabinoid system.
-By supplementing with CBD, users may be helping their endocannabinoid system work better because CBD helps increase levels of endocannabinoids in the body.
+CBD’s positive effect on anxiety may also be due to its impact on a poorly functioning endocannabinoid system.
+By supplementing with CBD, users may be helping the proper functioning of their endocannabinoid system by boosting the production of endocannabinoids.

-Most people like to either vape CBD or use a tincture for anxiety.
-These are the two fastest methods of ingestion.
+Most people like to use CBD tinctures or candies for their anxiety.
+These are the most common ways of taking CBD.

 For tinctures, it is always recommended to start with a low dose and work your way up slowly.
 “Start low and go slow” is a good phrase to remember.
 Listen to your body and notice any sign that your body may be telling you.